Can salary and dividends be used as proof of income for relevant life insurance?

 • a letter from your accountant confirming remuneration levels

-In practice, the insurer is trying to avoid two scenarios.
+In practice, insurers are trying to avoid two situations.
 One is where cover is requested based on income that cannot be evidenced.
 The other is where cover is requested at a level the business is unlikely to sustain.

-What if my salary + dividends vary from year to year?
+What if my salary and dividends vary from year to year?

-• use an average over two or three years
+• use an average of the last two or three years

 • base the cover on a lower recent year rather than the highest year